geraldstanje/elevator/README.md

   * e.g. start with 2 elevators: $ ./main -n 2

 #### Commands:
  * status - returns the status of all the elevators in the form of a list of triples.
-Each triple represents one elevator: (Elevator ID, Floor Number, Goal Floor Number).
+Each triple represents one elevator: (ElevatorID, CurrentFloorNumber, GoalFloors[]).
  * step - allows one unit of time to pass, effectively telling the elevators to go to the next goal floor.
  * pickup floor_number direction - adds a pickup request to the pending requests queue.
 The arguments (floor_number, direction) are separated by spaces.
  * exit - exits the program.